jpscharf/FileMakerServerOpenDirectory/README.md

 4. Enter an Open Directory Group.
 5. Select a Privilege Set.
 6. Repeat steps 2-5 for each group you want to have access.

+-

+1. *Recommended:* Install Mac OS X Server on all the machines used, though it is optional for the FileMaker Pro Server machine.
+2. ***Required:*** Complete these steps for each FileMaker Pro database you want to authenticate through OpenDirectory.